Skip to main content

 It creates a secure channel for your official medical records.
 The applications on your phone, however, exist outside of this protected channel.
 They are direct-to-consumer tools, and the data you volunteer to them is not automatically granted the same legal sanctity as the chart in your physician’s office.
 This distinction is the central pivot upon which the entire issue of your data’s privacy rests.

 Understanding this legal landscape is the first step toward reclaiming agency over your personal health narrative.
 When you use an app that is not provided by your direct healthcare provider or insurer, you are operating in a different regulatory environment.
-The of that application becomes the governing document.
+The privacy policy of that application becomes the governing document.

 Within its text, you are often granting permissions that extend far beyond simple data storage for your own use.
 These permissions can form a contractual basis for the app to share, aggregate, or sell your information to a vast ecosystem of third-party companies, including data brokers, marketers, and analytics firms.